joedaniels/instant-domain-search/README.md

 # instant-domain-search
 Quickly search for domain name availability.
+Makes use of the [Domainr Mashape API](https://market.mashape.com/domainr/domainr).

+**Get Started**

+You will need to sign up to Mashape and get a free API key for Domainr.

+Rename `config-example.js` so the 'example' is removed, and replace the API key with your own.

+To use, open the `index.html` in any browser.